Soroushcro/nodemcu-robotic-arm/README.md

 - **Forward Kinematics Accuracy**: The current forward kinematics implementation has some inaccuracies, since I only wrote it last minute as a proof of concept that we can see the position on the oled.

+- **Inverse Kinematics**: Currently, giving negative X and Y values returns incorrect results, do not use them.

 - **Gripper Orientation**: The system is designed to maintain the gripper parallel to the ground during movements.
 This simplifies certain tasks like inverse kinematics calculation but may limit flexibility for specific operations.

 ### Get Started